-The Rebecca Vassie Trust is a charitable organisation supporting the art of long-form narrative photography, and promoting education in photography for both emerging professionals and the broader public.
+The Rebecca Vassie Trust is a charitable organisation supporting the art of long-form narrative photography, and promoting education in and through photography for emerging professionals, young people and the broader public.

 The Trust was set up following the tragic death of the British photographer and photojournalist Rebecca Vassie, aged 30, while on assignment in Uganda in 2015.
 The Trust is inspired by the drive Beccy had to capture under-represented human stories and her struggle to get the work she saw as important into the public arena.
 We provide platforms and support to make and share new work, from new perspectives, on important human issues, while developing practitioners’ craft and public appreciation.

 Through the annual Rebecca Vassie Memorial Award we fund a new photo essay every year.
-Funded projects have explored an Islamic minority in Israel, social deprivation in Glasgow and the role of therapy in post-genocide Rwanda.
-Our latest award has been won by Laura Page for her project ‘The Hidden Depths’, shining a fresh light on Britain’s oldest generation.
+Projects have explored an Islamic minority in Israel, social deprivation in Glasgow, the role of therapy in post-genocide Rwanda, a fresh light on Britain’s oldest generation, and refugees finding home in Northern England.

 Applicants who have been longlisted for our Memorial Award are invited to join our Development Network, where they gain access to seed funding to develop new ideas and small grants to support training and craft development, as well as ad hoc opportunities such as our series of rapid response commissions around the coronavirus pandemic.
 We also fund a growing programme of workshops where members of our network share narrative photography skills with the community.